Birding Tours in Europe/Western Palearctic

 Our small group had a great trip birding Iceland with Andy Walker.
 Andy’s knowledge, tenacity, organizational skills, patience and fun personality allowed us to maximize this opportunity to see every possible bird within our range.
 Because of Andy’s scientific knowledge as well as field skills I learned a great deal.
 His enthusiasm kept us going even when the weather attempted to dampen and freeze mine!
 Iceland is an awesome country and Ecotours did a great job of arranging an itinerary that provided excellent food and lodging along the way.
 Very well organized.
 I’d go with this company and guide again!Claudia - On Andy and Iceland

 My wife and I joined three friends on our first in-depth visit to Portugal.
 The route included birding habitats across the country from Porto to Lisbon usually with longer stays at attractive, comfortable locations close to five wineries each providing a different tasting experience.
 Our guides proved knowledgeable.
-We felt that we were not just seeing new lifers often with close knockout views (like Water Rails, Iberian Grey Shrike, and others) sometimes dramatic concentrations of birds, like Greater Flamingo (up to 1,500), White Stork (500+), Griffon Vulture, Common Cranes, migrating raptors, etc., but also felt we were learning and contributing to their protection.John and Judy - On Oli and Portugal
+We felt that we were not just seeing new lifers often with close knockout views (like Water Rails, Iberian Grey Shrike, and others) sometimes dramatic concentrations of birds, like Greater Flamingo (up to 1,500), White Stork (500+), Griffon Vulture, Common Cranes, migrating raptors, etc., but also felt we were learning and contributing to their protection.John and Judy - On Portugal